stormpath/stormpath-sdk-java/OktaGettingStarted.md

 This should not take more then a couple minutes.

-Once complete change directories to examples/spring-boot-default
+Once complete, change directories to examples/spring-boot-default

 ``` bash
 $ cd examples/spring-boot-default
 ```

-The last step before running our example is to set your configuration variables, there are a [few different ways](https://docs.stormpath.com/java/servlet-plugin/config.html) you can do this, but I'll just use environment variables here.
+The last step before running the example is to set your configuration variables.
+There are a [few different ways](https://docs.stormpath.com/java/servlet-plugin/config.html) you can do this, but we'll just use environment variables here.

 ``` bash
 $ export STORMPATH_CLIENT_BASEURL=[baseurl_from_above]